Chippewa Trail Races

 Sorry no refunds

 50k race will start at 8am.
-The course is an out and back with two aid stations on the way out (mile 3 and mile 9) and turn around which will have your drop bags and portable outhouse along with an aid station.
+The course is an out and back with two aid stations on the way out (mile 3 and mile 9, then repeat on way back) and turn around which will have your drop bags and portable outhouse along with an aid station.

 10k race starts at 9am.
-For easy description the course is a loop one with mile markers and one iad station at mile 3.
+For easy description the course is a loop with mile markers, one aid station at mile 3.
 Distance is actually 6.9 miles but who likes to run a 11k race?

 Race limit is 150 entries.